EstherPlomp/TNW-OS-support/README.md

 # TNW-OS-support
-Information for any Open Science/Data/Software questions
+Information for any Open Science/Data/Software questions for TNW